-If there were no reserve labour it might be difficult for new businesses to open or for temporary or emergency projects to be undertaken in the economy.
+If there were no reserve army of labour it might be difficult for new businesses to open or for temporary or emergency projects to be undertaken in the economy.

 This reserve army of labour of course needs to be doing something during the period it is held in reserve, so it may be on welfare or working in the household.

-The term 'reserve army of labour' has been useful for understanding women's relationship to the work force.
+The term Reserve Army of Labor has been useful for understanding women's relationship to the work force.

 Women were pulled into the workforce during World War II and then pushed out when the men returned.